Pre-conference: Re-boosting public health in Germany – bottom-up and top-down initiatives with the potential for an informal public health system

 Berlin School of Public Health (BSPH)

-Chair/Moderator: Nina Adelberger, Berlin School of Public Health
+Chair/Moderator: Dr Nina Adelberger, Berlin School of Public Health

-2019, Future Forum Public Health (Zukunftsforum Public Health, ZfPH) started a grass-root process to develop a public health strategy for Germany.
+In 2019, the Future Forum Public Health (ZfPH) started a grass-root process to develop a public health strategy for Germany.
 While no official mandate existed, the public health community agreed that a strategy was necessary for strengthening and uniting the disparate field of German public health.
 This presentation will focus on the various participatory steps of the process and present the published and widely disseminated strategy.

-P3: The Public health service pact and its implications for the public health system
+The public health service pact and its implications for the public health system

-Presenter: Elke Bruns-Philipps, Public health agency of Lower Saxony, BVÖGD, and Michaela Diercke, Robert Koch Institute
+Dr med.
+Elke Bruns-Philipps, Public health agency of Lower Saxony (Niedersächsische Landesgesundheitsamt, NLGA), BVÖGD, and Michaela Diercke, Robert Koch Institut

 A few months within the pandemic decision makers realized that the public health system in Germany needs to be strengthened.
 A pact for the public health service was initiated including substantial financial resources available until 2026.
 The main focus lies on training and recruitment of public health staff, digitalization, preparedness and crisis management as well as defining a long term perspective and the strategic development of the public health system.